BladeZhenLei/Homepage/README.md

 <br/>
 <a href="https://bladezhenlei.github.io/Collatz-Conjecture/"> Collatz Conjecture</a>
 <br/>
-for some of the biggest mysteries in mathematics.
+for my posts about some of the biggest mysteries in mathematics.
 </p>

 <p align="center">